 Precision is the closeness of one measurement to another.
-Precision may be determined by running quality control (QC) samples 20 times over twenty days by different personnel at different times of the day.
-The results can be used to calculate the mean, standard deviation, and coefficient of variation (CV).
-A low CV indicates better precision and a lower chance of random error.6
+Precision may be determined by running QC samples 20 times over 20 days by different personnel at different times of the day.
+The results can be used to calculate the mean, SD, and coefficient of variation.
+A low coefficient of variation indicates better precision and a lower chance of RE.6